DarrinM37/PyBer_Analysis/README.md

 ### Overview of the analysis:

 The purpose of this project is to perform exploratory analysis of Pyber ride sharing data.
-In order understand the relationship of ridership and fare metrics by the types of cities in which Pyber operates.
-By creating a visualization of rideshare data from PyBer to help improve access to ride-sharing services and determine affordability for underserved neighborhoods.
+This analysis will explore the relationship between ridership and fare metrics by the types of cities in which Pyber operates.
+Ultimately the anaylsis of rideshare data from PyBer to help improve access to ride-sharing services and determine affordability for underserved neighborhoods.

 ### Results:
 ![Pyber_fare_summary](https://user-images.githubusercontent.com/105955544/179423365-b9ac3ddf-2341-4547-90c9-902560850d9d.png)
 <img width="650" alt="DataFrame Summary" src="https://user-images.githubusercontent.com/105955544/179423692-56dacad3-476a-489a-81e7-8d1b33a0b36f.png">

-The multiline graph and DataFrame summary(The above graps) shows several key findings:
+The multiline graph and DataFrame summary(The above visualizations) shows several key findings:

 * Urban cities have the highest demand in riders while, rual cities have the smallest.